opsfolio/resource-surveillance/support/docs/surveilr-state-schema/behavior.md

 ## Description

 Behaviors are configuration "presets" that can be used to drive
 application operations at runtime.
-For example FS Walk behaviors
+For example, ingest behaviors
 include configs that indicate which files to ignore, which to
 scan, when to load content, etc. This is more convenient than
 creating